-If anybody does not understand any aspects of a dive site or the risks.....
-Please Speak up Ask questions Stay safe!
+If anybody does not understand any aspects of a dive site or the risks......

+Please Speak up .....
+Ask questions .....
+Stay safe!

 Knowing the risks and understanding the limits of your training and experience, it is now your responsibility to manage these risks and acknowledge that you are fully responsible for your own actions.

 Which can affect many others-not just yourself.

-Think about how your actions today can endanger yourself, your dive buddy, even other divers present -and especially the potential horrific impact on your family & friends in the aftermath of (usually) preventable diving accident!
+Think about how your actions today can endanger yourself, your dive buddy, even other divers present -and especially the potential horrific impact on your family & friends in the aftermath of an often preventable diving accident!

-If anyone feels uncomfortable with any dive at any time, your dive plan should be adjusted to accommodate your comfort level & this could include deciding to not dive today - without any fear of embarrassment or any pressure to perform.
+If anyone feels uncomfortable with any dive at any time, your dive plan should be adjusted to accommodate your comfort level & this could include deciding not to dive today - without any fear of embarrassment or feeling the pressure to perform.

-⇒ Cancel or call the dive or change the plan!
+- ⇒ Cancel or call the dive or change the plan!
 No blame-no shame!
-Don't push your luck....ever-today-it might just run out!

-⇒ Always have Safe Dive-it's all up to you!
+Don't push your luck....ever-today-it might just run out! - $\Rightarrow$ Always have Safe Dive-it's all up to you!